Robert-K/typewriter-keyboard/README.md

 ### AutoHotkey is not required to run the executable!

+#### Created for and tested with german keyboard layout.
+May or may not work with different layouts.

 ## Features
 - Several sounds for most keys
 - Special sounds for Enter, Lock keys, Space, Backspace, etc.